LurkingGoo/Fintech/README.md

 # Cerberus

-XRPL Testnet demo replacing smart contracts, escrow, and off-ledger KYC flags with on-ledger Credentials + RequireAuth gating and DEX OfferCreate swaps - auditable RWA-like flow (no SCs).
+XRPL Testnet demo replacing smart contracts, escrow, and off-ledger KYC flags with on-ledger Credentials + RequireAuth gating and DEX OfferCreate swaps - auditable, judge-ready RWA-like flow (no SCs).

 Cerberus is a hackathon MVP blueprint + demo platform for **XRPL Testnet** showing how to build a realistic “RWA-like” flow **without smart contracts** by composing **native XRPL primitives**.